daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 mind is that multiple Alda composers can connect to the same Alda REPL server and compose music together by interacting with the server in real time.

-With this idea in mind, I started thinking about what the protocol should be for these interactions between REPL clients and REPL servers.
+With this idea in mind, I started thinking about the protocol for these interactions between REPL clients and REPL servers.
 I had read that nREPL is a language-agnostic protocol (i.e. not specific to Clojure) and that it has been used to successfully implement [nREPL servers for other languages][nrepl-beyond-clojure].
 So, I decided to try my hand at using the nREPL protocol as the basis for a new, improved Alda v2 REPL experience.